galvarado/ansible-rol-spinnaker/README.md

 # ansible-rol-spinnaker

 Ansible roles to install a production ready Spinnaker based on local debian installation and using kubernetes as a cloud provider.

-Read more about the environment at: https://spinnaker.io/setup/install/environment/ and kubernetes cloud provider at: https://spinnaker.io/setup/install/providers/kubernetes-v2/
+Read more about the spinnaker environment at: https://spinnaker.io/setup/install/environment/

+Read more abunt spinnaker kubernetes cloud provider at: https://spinnaker.io/setup/install/providers/kubernetes-v2/

 ## How to use